4 Benefits Of Urea For Skin, How To Use It, And Side Effects

 Many factors determine how often you can use urea on your skin.
 If you have a serious skin issue and have been prescribed a urea cream by a doctor, follow their instructions regarding the frequency of application.
 Generally, you can use the cream 1 to 3 times a day at least for a week to heal a severe skin issue.
 Discontinue immediately if you experience any negative side effects.

 Start using a urea cream or lotion for moisturizing purposes 3 to 4 times a week, and increase the frequency with time.
-Most skin products with low concentrations of urea are gentle enough for daily use.
-Products with higher concentrations of urea might not be suitable for everyday use.
+Most skin products with low concentrations of urea (5-10%) are gentle enough for daily hydration.
+Urea products with higher concentrations of about 20-40% are more potent, offering hydration as well as mild exfoliation.
+They are not ideal for everyday use and are often used as targeted treatments.
+Hence, it is best to use them only under guidance, especially for people with sensitive or compromised skin.

 Role Of Urea And Its Effects On The Skin